 4. Get in there early - but stick around for the full event

 When the day itself comes, we'd recommend heading to Amazon as early as possible.
-This will give you first eyes on the biggest discounts Amazon is offering on the first day, and because many of the hottest Prime Day deals tend to run out of stock particularly quickly you may need to move fast.
+This will give you first eyes on the biggest discounts Amazon is offering on the first day.
+And because many of the hottest Prime Day deals sell out particularly quickly you may need to move fast.

 5. You're not limited to Amazon - price check and price match

-Amazon Prime Day isn't strictly limited to Amazon.
+Prime Day isn't strictly limited to Amazon.
 We see more and more retailers offering competing discounts these days, and that extra competition often drives prices even further down.
-It's worth checking other shops aren't beating your Prime Day deals, but even if they aren't, some like Currys will be offering price matching guarantees and you may snag additional extras as well.
+It's worth checking if other shops are running their own version of Prime Day.
+Even if they aren't, some like Currys, Very and Argos will price match many of the most popular products.

 Sign up to receive daily breaking news, reviews, opinion, analysis, deals and more from the world of tech.